MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/windows/default-image-directory.md

 ---
-title: "Default Image Directory on Windows"
+title: "Default image directory on Windows"
 description: "Platform-specifics allow you to consume functionality that's only available on a specific platform, without implementing custom renderers or effects.
 This article explains how to consume the Windows platform-specific that defines the directory in the project that image assets will be loaded from." ms.prod: xamarin ms.assetid: 537A032B-74DD-4D43-864E-7D7113286D0D